hartzell/alien-samtools/README.md

-=pod

-=encoding UTF-8

-=head1 NAME
+# NAME

 Alien::SamTools - Fetch/build/stash the SamTools headers and libs.

-=head1 VERSION
+# VERSION

-version 0.141480
+version 0.001

-=head1 SYNOPSIS
+# SYNOPSIS

-By way of an example, the following change to the C<Build.PL> file in the C<Bio-SamTools-1.39> distribution provides it with the information it needs to find the headers and library that Alien::SamTools installed.
+By way of an example, the following change to the `Build.PL` file in the `Bio-SamTools-1.39` distribution provides it with the information it needs to find the headers and library that Alien::SamTools installed.

     ===================================================================